webbigdata-jp/tubesaku-webmcp/README.md

 Use a browser/environment with WebMCP enabled, then ask an agent to use the registered tools.

+Suggested prompts:

+> Find two gaming streams and show them with a short reason for each choice.

+> Find low-supply Japanese cover-song opportunities, explain each choice, and create a listening shortlist.

 The standalone demo registers four tools:

 ```text